A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: Introduction

 It is worthwhile to highlight the contributions of this paper: \begin{itemize} \item The goal of this paper is not introducing yet another hashing algorithm.
-We aim at providing an analysis on how to correctly measure the performance of a hashing algorithm.
-Given the fact that almost all the existing hashing papers \cite{WeissTF08NIPS,KulisG09ICCV,KulisD09NIPS,WangKC10ICML,ZhangWCL10SIGIR,HeLC10KDD,XuWLZLY11ICCV,LiuWKC11ICML,JegouDS11PAMI,LiuWJJC12CVPR,WeissFT12,LinJCYL13CVPR,HeWS13CVPR,GeHK013CVPR,JinHLZLCL13ICCV,XuBLCHC13IJCAI,JinLLC14TCYB,KalantidisA14CVPR,ZhaoLM14AAAI,LiuMKC14NIPS} failed to address this problem and gave misleading conclusions, we believe such analysis is important and useful. \item We introduce a simple yet novel two-level index scheme to search with a hash index.
-This approach is significantly outperform the traditional hamming ranking approach and hash bucket search approach.
-With this novel search approach, it becomes easy to fairly compare various hashing algorithms. \item We release an open source ANNS library RPLSH which implements this two level index scheme with random-projection-based LSH.
-The comparison with other five popular open source ANNS algorithms (FALCONN, flann, annoy, faiss and KGrpah) demonstrate the superiority of RPLSH.
-It performs the best on GIST1M and performs the second best on SIFT1M.
-Since RPLSH is very suitable for GPU, our study suggests the possibility of a GPU based ANNS algorithm which will outperforms faiss (the current fastest GPU-based ANNS algorithm). \end{itemize}
+We aim at providing analysis on how to correctly measure the performance of a hashing algorithm.
+Given the fact that almost all the existing hashing papers \cite{WeissTF08NIPS,KulisG09ICCV,KulisD09NIPS,WangKC10ICML,ZhangWCL10SIGIR,HeLC10KDD,XuWLZLY11ICCV,LiuWKC11ICML,JegouDS11PAMI,LiuWJJC12CVPR,WeissFT12,LinJCYL13CVPR,HeWS13CVPR,GeHK013CVPR,JinHLZLCL13ICCV,XuBLCHC13IJCAI,JinLLC14TCYB,KalantidisA14CVPR,LiuMKC14NIPS} failed to address this problem and gave misleading conclusions, we believe such analysis is important and useful. \item We introduce a simple yet novel two-level index scheme to search with a hash index.
+This approach significantly outperforms the traditional hamming ranking and the hash bucket search approaches.
+With this novel search approach, it becomes easy to compare various hashing algorithms fairly. \item We release an open source ANNS library RPLSH which implements this two-level index scheme with random-projection-based LSH.
+The comparison with other five popular open source ANNS algorithms (FALCONN, flann, annoy, faiss and KGraph) demonstrate the superiority of RPLSH.
+It performs the best on GIST1M and performs the second best on SIFT1M. \item Recently, graph-based algorithms \cite{Ben2016Fanng, MalkovNMSLIB2016, li2016approximate, fu2017fast} have shown very promising performance on the ANNS problem.
+Besides KGraph, we do not compare with other more advanced graph-based algorithms.
+We agree that the performance of RPLSH is inferior to the performance of some graph-based algorithms (\eg, HNSW\cite{MalkovNMSLIB2016}, NSG\cite{fu2017fast}) on CPU.
+However, RPLSH has its own advantages: very small index size, very efficient indexing and very simple search procedure.
+In some cases the graph-based algorithms cannot be used, RPLSH is a good choice.
+For example, RPLSH is very suitable for GPU, our study suggests the possibility of a GPU based ANNS algorithm which will outperform faiss (the current fastest GPU-based ANNS algorithm). \end{itemize}